What all basic motorcycle accessories should a rider have

 5. Alarmed locks: combine a lock with an alarm, deterring thieves with a loud noise, but can be more expensive and require battery replacements.

-Both are vital as the tool kit should contain a puncture repair kit.
-An essential tool kit should have the following tools
+Both are vital; the tool kit should contain a puncture repair kit.
+An essential tool kit should have the following tools.

 1. Allen wrenches